fudiwei/DotNetCore.SKIT.FlurlHttpClient.ByteDance/docs/TikTokGlobalShop/Basic_LegacyAPI.md

 New apps should use v202309 exclusively and not legacy versions.

-If you are still using the legacy versions API, please follow below:
+Since version v3.1.0 in this SDK, We have isolated the legacy versions API.
+If you are still using them, please follow below:

 ```csharp
 using SKIT.FlurlHttpClient.ByteDance.TikTokGlobalShop.ExtendedSDK.Legacy;